 A communications object system provides a unique mechanism for enforcing the termination of a communications relationship.
 In the course of a communications 25 relationship, a provider may have obtained a consumer's e-mail address.
 If so, the provider would have the ability to send the consumer new communications objects even after the consumer has already terminated the communications relationship.
 Although the consumer is able to delete these 30 new communications objects with a single action, a large number of providers taking this action still requires significant effort and irritation on the part of the consumer.
 This is essentially the electronic equivalent of "junk mail".
-To selected terminated communications objects 110.
+To prevent this, the consumer database 21 can track all or 35 selected terminated communications objects 110.
 Such a record is commonly referred to as a "kill file".
 This is accomplished using a termination rule 140.
-First, the termination rule 140 requires that any termination method 141 executed in the consumer program 22 replace the association between the communications object 110 and the database 100 with an association between the communications object 110 and a designated "kill folder" instance 115.
-The termination rule 140 may also make this an optional checkbox on Second, the termination rule 140 is triggered by the receipt of any new communications object 110.
+First, the termination rule 140 requires that any termination method 141 executed in the consumer program 22 replace the association 40 between the communications object 110 and the database 100 with an association between the communications object 110 and a designated "kill folder" instance 115.
+The termination rule 140 may also make this an optional checkbox on any input form generated by the termination method 141.
+45 Second, the termination rule 140 is triggered by the receipt of any new communications object 110.
 The termination rule 140 executes a termination method 141 that compares the UID of the new communications object 110 with the UIDs of all communications objects 110 associated with the kill 50 folder.
 If there is a match, the termination method 141 can take whatever action is specified by the consumer.
 Typically, this will be to delete the communications object 110 without notification to the consumer.
 Alternatively, the termination method 141 could compare only the provider ID (the system 55 ID of the provider database 100) with the provider ID of all communications objects 110 associated with the kill folder.
 This would detect any communications object 110 produced by a particular provider, not just a specific communications object 110.
 Another option is for the termination method 141 60 to track the number of attempted transmissions for any particular communications object 110 by incrementing an integer value attribute of the association between the communications object 110 and the kill folder 115.
-When this integer value reached a threshold, the termination method executes a notification method notifying the consumer, who may then take appropriate action.
+When this integer value reached a threshold, the termination method 65 executes a notification method notifying the consumer, who may then take appropriate action.